24 Content Marketers Make Their 2014 Content Predictions

 - Better content metrics and more content granularity.
 This will lead to more embedding, more reuse and less copying.
 There will be more tracking of the social life of information.
 Nick Kellet – Listly

 - LinkedIn will become far and away the most important platform for short form and long form content marketing.
-Dave Kerpen of Likeable Media; author of Likeable Business & Likeable Social Media.
+Dave Kerpen of Likeable Local; author of Likeable Business & Likeable Social Media.
+[Editorial note: Kerpen was correct.
+LinkedIn Publishing was rollout out.
+Learn how to dominate LinkedIn Publishing.]

 - There will be a big investment in mobile websites.
 According to Latitude, 61% of people have a better opinion of brands when they offer a good mobile experience.
 Smart businesses will gain a significant advantage in 2014 as they capitalize on the booming mobile trend by implementing mobile-based websites and content marketing strategies.
 With the rise of mobile device usage, GPS-enabled phones will increasingly use location and personal information to provide search results based on a user’s current location.
 While this technology already exists, it will become omnipresent by the end of the 2014.
 Brick-and-mortar businesses that fail to adopt location-based content marketing strategies will see sales erode as their competitors gain the advantage with location-based offers and content.
 Arnie Kuenn of Vertical Measures and author of Accelerate.